blackgirlbytes/blackgyalbites-nextjs/README.md

 ![screenshot of website with 3 buttons that read: food menu, drinks menu, and catering menu. on the right of it is a screenshot of the drinks menu](https://user-images.githubusercontent.com/22990146/182385358-364d812f-a5a8-48ad-9ac7-3bf9e14d9614.png)

-Website built with Astro to display restaurant menus when users scan a QR code.
+Website built with Next.js and Tailwind CSS to display restaurant menus when users scan a QR code.

 ### Powered By GitHub Pages